October 18, 2014

 Encounters with dangerous insects/animals are possible.

-According to PK Kirkpatrick, chair of the Ladonia event, the Tailgate Show is a good time for fossil hunters to have their finds identified by knowledgeable paleontology experts.
-Dallas Paleontological Society President Stephan Gozdecki said his organization will also be selling its newly revised book, Fossil Collector’s Guidebook to the North Sulphur River, a reference guide to fossil identification for fossils from the Fannin, Delta, and Lamar Counties of Texas.
+Stephen Gozdecki of the Society said his organization’s book, Fossil Collector’s Guidebook to the North Sulphur River, will be sold at a special NFD price at the event.
+The book is a reference guide to fossil identification for fossils from the NSR in Fannin, Delta, and Lamar Counties of Texas.

 Partners joining the City of Ladonia to host the National Park Service sanctioned event include the Dallas Paleontological Society, and Texas Master Naturalist Bois d’ Arc Chapter and Blackland Prairie Chapter.
-Workshop chair, PK Kirkpatrick tells hunters, “While workshops of this caliber are usually with significant fee, these National Fossil Day events are free, thanks to a number of volunteers from our sponsoring organizations!”
+NSR hunter tells participants, “While workshops of this caliber are usually with significant fee, these National Fossil Day events are free, thanks to a number of volunteers from our sponsoring organizations!”

 In event of heavy rainfall, the river excursions will be postponed.
-Event Chair Kirkpatrick said those going on the excursion need to pack water, wear close-toed shoes or mud boots or mud wading shoes if the area should be so lucky to have had recent rainfall, and those with arthritic knees, ankles, backs, and mobility problems may want to stay topside at the park and not enter the river bed because of steepness and height of steps at the park.
+PK Kirkpatrick said those going on the excursion need to pack water, wear close-toed shoes or mud boots or mud wading shoes if the area should be so lucky to have had recent rainfall.
+Also those with arthritic knees, ankles, backs and mobility problems may want to stay topside at the park and not enter the river bed because of the steepness and height of steps at the park.